Sharp and rigid isoperimetric inequality in metric measure spaces with non-negative Ricci curvature: Introduction

-In the study of metric (Riemannian) geometry, there are many spaces having infinite asymptotic volume ratio.
-In these cases, we consider instead the {\bf volume entropy} to evaluate the growth of the volume.
-This is an important concept in both Riemannian geometry (cf. \cite{BessonEntropy}) and dynamical system (cf. \cite{ManningEntropy}).
-For example, it is related to Gromov's simplicial volume, the bottom of the spectrum of Laplacian, the Cheeger isoperimetric constant, the growth of fundamental groups, topological entropy, etc. \begin{definition}[Volume entropy] We say that a metric measure space $\ms$ admits the {volume entropy} $h_{\ms}$, if the limit
+In order to evaluate the growth of the volume without the dimension parameter, we will use \emph{volume entropy}.
+This is an important concept in both Riemannian geometry (cf.\cite{BessonEntropy}) and dynamical systems (cf.\cite{ManningEntropy}).
+For example, it is related to Gromov's simplicial volume, the bottom of the spectrum of the Laplacian, the Cheeger isoperimetric constant, the growth of fundamental groups, and topological entropy of geodesic flows. \begin{definition}[Volume entropy] We say that a metric measure space $\ms$ has {volume entropy} $h_{\ms}$, if there is $x_0\in X$ so that the following limit exists